RGBlife/nc-news/README.md

 Article Hub is a simple, evolving project created to apply and showcase my skills as a Trainee Full Stack Developer.
 It's a platform centred around articles, facilitating reading and user interaction.

+This project is part of my portfolio whilst enrolled on the Northcoders Software Development Bootcamp.

 ### Mobile Screenshot

 <img src="./public/mobileview_iPhoneXR.png" alt="Screenshot of the Article Hub application on an iPhone XR" width="300px">